Dosing and infusion

 rFVIII for subsequent doses of VONVENDI

-If you need more than one dose of VONVENDI for a bleeding event, your healthcare provider will determine if you need additional rFVIII.1 Always follow your healthcare provider's specific instructions about how to use VONVENDI with or without rFVIII.
+If you need more than one dose of VONVENDI for a bleeding event, your healthcare provider will determine if you need additional rFVIII.
+Always follow your healthcare provider's specific instructions about how to use VONVENDI with or without rFVIII.
 If you continue to bleed without noticeable improvement, contact your healthcare provider.

 VONVENDI comes in two strengths

 The actual strength will be printed on the vial label and on the box.
-Always check the actual dosage strength printed on the label to make sure you are using the strength prescribed by your healthcare provider.1
+Always check the actual dosage strength printed on the label to make sure you are using the strength prescribed by your healthcare provider.

 Special dosing situations

-Blood tube, VONVENDI® may be infused more then one time.
+Blood tube; VONVENDI® may be infused more then one time.

 Dosing can depend on the bleed

-To treat a bleed, you may require more than one infusion
+To treat a bleed, you may require more than one infusion of VONVENDI with or without rFVIII.

 Dosing for surgery